Best Bakery case: Sessions court acquits two in second set of trial

 Four accused – Harshad Solanki, Mafat Gohil, Jayanti Gohil and Ramesh Gohil – were arrested in 2015 in connection with the Ajmer bomb blast case.
 In March 2017, they were brought to Mumbai to face the second set of the Best Bakery trial after they were acquitted in the Ajmer case.

 Jayanti Gohil and Ramesh Gohil died during pendency of the trial.
-As against the other two, the prosecution examined 10 witnesses and cited some evidence adduced in the first set of the trial, but the evidence fell short to convict the duo.
+Against the other two, the prosecution examined 10 witnesses and cited some evidence adduced in the first set of the trial.

+In their defence, the two accused claimed that the attack was the result of the bakery owner’s disputes with some locals .
+Members of a particular community carried out the attack, and they were completely unconnected with the incident, their counsel said.
+They also claimed that activist Teesta Setalvad had influenced the probe and tutored witnesses.